Sergius I of Constantinople: The Ecthesis

-Sergius sought to create a formula that would be able to fully please both the Chalcedonians and the Monophysites.
+Sergius I sought to create a formula that would be able to fully please both the Chalcedonians and the Monophysites.
 The eventually forbade discussion on whether Christ had one or two energies within him and instead insisted that the Lord had two different natures incarnated within a single will and body.
-Sergious would lead to call this statement the Ecthesis, or Exposition.
+Sergius I would lead to call this statement the Ecthesis, or Exposition.
 These beliefs were in similar accordance to the beliefs of Hominus.
-This furthered Sergius' formula in realms of both Chalcedonian and Monophysite practice.
-It can be argued that Hominus did not quite understand the point of Sergius' formula, but it is accepted that he supported it regardless.
-Still, the Ecthesis was not well received by all Chalcedonians; Sophronius viewed it poorly, to the point that he published a decree against it.
-Emperor Heraclius too was hesitant to sign off on Sergious' work.
-While Sergius had finished the Ecthesis in 636, it was not signed into approval by Heraclius until 638, the same year as Sergius' death.
+This furthered Sergius I's formula in realms of both Chalcedonian and Monophysite practice.
+It can be argued that Hominus did not quite understand the point of Sergius I's formula, but it is accepted that he supported it regardless.
+Still, the Ecthesis was not well received by all Chalcedonians; Sophronius of Jerusalem viewed it poorly, to the point that he published a decree against it.
+Emperor Heraclius too was hesitant to sign off on Sergius I's work.
+While Sergius I had finished the Ecthesis in 636, it was not signed into approval by Heraclius until 638, the same year as Sergius I's death.

-The Ecthesis of 638 CE was issued by Emperor Heraclius with the agreement of Sergius.
-This document defined Monothelitism as the official imperial form of Christianity, and it would remain very controversial in the next years after its implementation.
+The Ecthesis of 638 AD was issued by Emperor Heraclius with the agreement of Sergius I. This document defined Monothelitism as the official imperial form of Christianity, and it would remain very controversial in the next years after its implementation.

 Effects of the Ecthesis

 The initial effects of the Ecthesis were strongly felt throughout religious society.
-Sergius' successor, Pyrrhus, who Sergius had handpicked to take over, declared his confidence in Monothelitism belief as the official imperial doctrine.
+Sergius I's successor, Pyrrhus of Constantinople, who Sergius I had handpicked to take over, declared his confidence in Monothelitism belief as the official imperial doctrine.
 Furthermore, the majority of the subsequent Eastern successors were of Monophysite faith, furthering the spread of Monothelitism doctrine.
 Chalcedonian belief had been severely reduced and the remainder of its practice was in a critical state.
 This would all change the following year in a very contrasting way.